MICRODEM is a microcomputer mapping program written by

 automate this, but will probably not do it elegantly and will give you a

 number of error messages which you can avoid by installing the BDE first.

 Complete MICRODEM install (~20

 MB) .
 We strive to make this version as bug

 free as possible, but we suspect that bugs may creep in.
 This no

 longer includes the help file.
 You can download it separately, or use

 will ask permission to download it.
-The program may also ask to
+The program will ask to

-download the BDE (Borland Database Engine) if it is not on your system.
+download the BDE (Borland Database Engine) if it is not on your system; if